SAFCSP-Team/html-tag-checker/README.md

 ## Features
 * Read the HTML file character by character.
 * Check the HTML file is correctly nested.
-* Check each closing tag it's for the last open tag.
+* Check each closing tag that it is for the last opened tag.
-* Decide if `<` is used for an open tag `<`, close tag `</`, or comment `<!`.
+* Decide what `<` is used for.
+An open tag `<`, close tag `</`, or comment `<!`.
 * Retrieve a successful message if the HTML file is correctly nested or the type of error if there is an issue in the file.

 ## Implementation

-* Create the `Tag` class and it will have the following properties:
+* Implement the `Tag` class with the following properties.
   * `name`: A string representing the HTML tag name.
-  * `attributes`: A list of string arrays, where each array represents an attribute of the HTML tag.
+  * `attributes`: A list of string arrays, where each array represents an HTML tag attribute.

-* Create an `HTMLTagChecker` class.
+* Implement the `HTMLTagChecker` class.
    * Create a function named `readFile` that reads the file character by character and takes decisions based on the `<` sign.
-   * Create a function named `Tag` that takes a string representing an HTML tag and returns a Tag object, this function should parse the tag string and extract the tag name and its attributes.
+   * Create a function named `tag` that takes a string representing an HTML tag and returns a Tag object, this function should parse the tag string and extract the tag name and its attributes.
-   * Create a function named `Checker` that takes a tag stack to determine if the file is nested correctly or not by parsing the list of HTML tags.
+   * Create a function named `check` that checks a stack of tags to determine if the file is nested correctly by parsing the list of HTML tags.